How Much to Charge for dog sitting

 It may sound deceptive to call your competition and act like a client, but trust me, if your company is gaining traction in your town or local market, your competition is doing the same, calling you to research your service and prices.

-Also, be sure to check out Time to Pet’s Regional Pricing Calculator.
+Also, be sure to check out Time to Pet’s Regional Pricing Calculator to see how much pet sitters charge.
 I have found it is a bit off sometimes, likely because of minimal data in some regions, but it is another tool you should use before you start testing your prices.

 Get Creative with Your Visit Lengths